fusionpbx/fusionpbx-docs/source/applications/call_center.rst

 *  From Apps > Call Center click Agents at the top right to access Call Center Agents
-*  Click the plus icon on the top right to add agents
+*  Click the plus icon on the top right to add agents (make sure to set Agent ID!)
+*  Set the Agent Password, or add agent_authorized=true to the dialplan for *22 if you do not want to require a PIN to log in
+*  If you want to enable Follow Me or Call Forwarding for an Agent, set the contact string to loopback/<extension>

 Call Center Strategies
 =========================

 .. image:: ../_static/images/applications/call_center/fusionpbx_call_center_strategy.jpg
         :scale: 85%

 * **Agent With Least Talk Time:**  Rings the Agent will ring that has the least time talking.
 * **Agent With Fewest Calls:**  Agent will ring that has the least calls.